45 Easy Self Care Day Ideas at Home for a Healthy Mind, Body & Soul

 3. Pull each finger of your hand gently away from the palm to stretch fingers.

-4. Push your hand backwards and press to stretchyour wrist.
+4. Push your hand backward and press to stretch your wrist.

 5. Do the same for the other hand.

 Looking good should start with feeling good.

 Before buying a piece of clothing, ask yourself the following questions:

 - Does it fit me comfortably at my current weight?